Bricccc/723w7/README.md

 ## By BRITA LAURA VESPERE
 ##### (Course RTC723; Student: 131RBC132)
 ***
-Follow this link to see the documentation in a GitHub Page form <https://bricccc.github.io/723w7/>
-***
 The **task** was to create a webinar.
 In our webinar we did look at some R or Python code snippets regarding graph plots.
 My code snippet is presented below: